Leon-Plickat/LavaLauncher/README.md

 The contents of the `protocol` directory are licensed differently.
 See the header of the files for more information.

-## TODO

-* Include a simple clock widget (with a simple built-in numbers-only font).
-* Execute commands when swiping over the bar.
-One command for each direction, up, right, bottom and left.
-These could be set with a single command for all four side.
-These would to be implemented for the entire bar, as individual buttons are to small.
-This feature is of special interest for phone/tablet like devices, where users could use it to open an android like application drawer by swiping up on the bar.
-* Test touch support.
-* Add support for other input methods, like drawing tablets
-* Speed up drawing, either by using something other than cairo for the icons or by drawing icons to a subsurface.
-* Different background for button the pointer hovers over.
-This likely requires speeding up of the drawing code.
-* clone() instead of fork()?

 ## Authors